biigle/biigle/README.md

 7. Go back and run the containers: `cd .. && docker-compose up -d`.

-8. Apply the database migrations: `docker-compose exec app php artisan migrate`.
+8. Apply the database migrations: `./artisan migrate`.

-9. Create the first user: `docker-compose exec app php artisan user:new`.
+9. Create the first user: `./artisan user:new`.

 ## Updating